The 50 Books to Read Before You’re 50

 For anyone who has set aside their dreams out of fear they’ll never come to fruition, author Paulo Coelho wrote this for you.
 “In The Alchemist, I relate myself to the Englishman—someone who is trying to understand life through books,” said Coelho in an interview with the publisher on the novel’s 25th anniversary.
 “It’s quite interesting how many times we use books to understand life.
 I think that a book is a catalyst: it provokes a reaction.
 I am a compulsive reader.
 I read a lot, but from time to time, there are books that changed my life.”
-Find out why Reader’s Digest included The Alchemist on our list of the 30 most quotable books ever written.
+Find out why Reader’s Digest included The Alchemist on our list of the 50 best book quotes ever written.

 To Kill a Mockingbird

 Harper Lee’s Pullitzer Prize-winning novel about a young family in the deep South whose patriarch crusades against social injustice and rampant prejudice has sold over 40 million copies across the globe.
 If that’s not reason enough to open To Kill a Mockingbird for the first time or revisit the classic, then we’re not sure what is.
 Here are some more high school English books worth a re-read.

 The Poisonwood Bible: A Novel